turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlebuilder_api.rst

     An Array of :ref:`Texture <texture>` objects to be packed on the GPU.
 These textures need not be mipmapped, and repetitions are permitted.

 ``borderShrink`` (Optional)
     Default value 4.
-This parameter controls how much input textures are shrunk so as to retain a border around regions of the packed textures without requiring the total size of the packed texture to be increased.
+This parameter controls how much input textures are shrunk (in pixels) so as to retain a border around regions of the packed textures without requiring the total size of the packed texture to be increased.
     This is used so that when packing a set of already power-of-two dimension textures, the resultant packed texture can be optimally sized without introducing bleeding effects during mip-mapping.

+    Textures will be sampled using `GL_NEAREST` filtering.

 The resultant object contains the following fields: